Is Amazon Prime in Canada Worth It?

 Amazon Prime is more than a service that allows you to watch Neil Gaiman’s “American Gods” television adaptation.
 Being a member of prime, you are also granted free delivery on goods you order through the service.

 As a student, this can be an absolute lifesaver.
 In Vancouver, it can (and will) take forever to get anywhere.
-Having the things I need come right to my door?
+Having the things (with a few exceptions, see the list of restricted Amazon categories) I need come right to my door?
 Pretty nice, and, in my opinion, could be the clincher that makes a Prime Membership worth having.
 Yes, Amazon generally has complimentary delivery, but the speed here makes a major difference.
 I think it is worth it.

 The next interesting feature?
 Cloud storage.
 That’s right, Amazon Prime features some pretty hefty space for you to keep photos and videos, not unlike Dropbox.